1d51/mv-mod-loader/README.md

 ## Known Issues
 - The plugin doesn't know how to solve ID conflicts.
 Mod authors have to agree on the ID their mods use.
 - Mod loading is **slow**.
 The first launch after changing the mod list can take a few minutes.
+- You can potentially save your users the trouble of having to wait by including the **diffs**.